jothepro/djinni-cmake/README.md

 ## Installation

-Copy the file `Djinni.cmake` from the latest release to your cmake modules folder and include it in the root `CMakeLists.txt`:
+Copy the file `Djinni.cmake` from the latest release to your CMake modules folder and include it in the root `CMakeLists.txt`:

 ```cmake
 set(CMAKE_MODULE_PATH ${CMAKE_CURRENT_SOURCE_DIR}/cmake/modules ${CMAKE_MODULE_PATH})